rekkyrosso/ampcast/README.md

 ## Features

-* Supports Plex, Jellyfin, Emby, Navidrome and Subsonic (and variants)
+* Supports Plex, Jellyfin, Emby, iBroadcast, Navidrome and Subsonic (and variants)
 * Additional support for Apple Music, Spotify and YouTube
 * Built-in visualizers: Milkdrop (Butterchurn) and others
 * Scrobbling for last.fm and ListenBrainz